ORF-4450/Tribot/README.md

 3) Right click on the project in Eclipse and select "Refresh"

 ****************************************************************************************************************
+Version 1.2

+*	Updated for compatibility with 2018 WpiLib.

+R Corn
+January 2018.

 Version 1.1

 *	Final version before 2018 build season.
 Works but needs further development of driving design (joysticks).